-Co-design refers to collaborations in which several stakeholders actively join forces to tackle a shared challenge.
+Co-design refers to collaborations where several stakeholders actively join forces to tackle a shared challenge.
 Participating stakeholders can belong to any sector of society, such as civil society, industry, government or academia.
 The engagement of these four major sectors is commonly referred to as the ‘quadruple helix model’.
+The coordinator of the co-design methodology is Science for Change.

 Identify the issues